kryptco/www/static/src/jobs/index.md

 -----

 ### Platform Engineer
-Without `kr` there's no Kryptonite.
-As our first platform engineer, you will be honing the workstation software that makes pairing Kryptonite with a computer seem like magic.
+Without `kr` there's no Krypton.
+As our first platform engineer, you will be honing the workstation software that makes pairing Krypton with a computer seem like magic.
-You will design, build, and deploy new features for `kr` which connects Kryptonite with core developer tools like `ssh` and `git`.
+You will design, build, and deploy new features for `kr` which connects Krypton with core developer tools like `ssh` and `git`.

 *Platforms*: `macOS`, `Linux`, `Windows`